 While drummers love to play the drums, the sound often turns out to be an inconvenience to others.
 Maybe someone is taking a nap next door, they’re is pulling an all-nighter for the exam tomorrow, or they simply can’t stand the noise of your drums.
 Drum mutes are a great solution!

+You can now practice quietly without disturbing the peace of the entire neighborhood with a drum silencing pad or mute set.
 Made from a non-slip rubber material, drum mutes are placed directly over the drum head to greatly reduce the sound.
-They are widely available, easy to set up and affordable.
-Here is a list of top drum and cymbal mutes that we tried to help you make a wise decision.
+They are widely available, easy to set up, and affordable.

-- Our Pick of the 5 Best Drum and Cymbal Mutes (2022)
+- The 7 Best Drum and Cymbal Mutes (2023)

-- 2. Vic Firth Drum Mute Prepack with Mutes
+- 3. Vic Firth Drum Mute Prepack

-- 5. Meinl Cymbals Pack (MCM-141620)
+- 5. Meinl Cymbals Mute Pack

 - The Pros and Cons of Drum and Cymbal Mutes